Regional airlines rarely become beloved institutions.

 The airline's official history shows what happened next.
 Cape Air expanded from Cape Cod and the islands into the Northeast, the Caribbean, Montana, and, for a time, Micronesia.
 It developed ticketing relationships with major carriers, but it kept its identity as a regional operator rather than dissolving into someone else's brand.

 That distinction matters.
-Wolf's achievement was not simply growth.
-It was growth without surrendering the premise that local routes deserve their own logic.
+Wolf's achievement was growth without surrendering the premise that local routes deserve their own logic, a different aviation problem than the technology-first bets described in the site's look at Israel's electric plane reality.

 His background helps explain the company he built